emilienschultz/activetigger/docs/quickstart.md

 You can also delete or replace labels.

-If you want to delete a label, pick the relevant label under **Available labels** and then the trash bin.
+- If you want to delete a label, pick the relevant label under **Available labels** and then the trash bin.
+All existing annotations will be deleted.
-If you want to replace a label, pick the relevant label under **Available labels**, write the label's new name, and click the sign next to **Replace selected label**.
+- If you want to replace a label, pick the relevant label under **Available labels**, write the label's new name, and click the sign next to **Replace selected label**.
+All the existing annotations will be converted to the new label.

 Under the **Codebook** tab, you can also include written instructions on how to distinguish your categories.